Li-Hongmin/li-hongmin.github.io/index.md

 My research interests include Spectral clustering, Machine learning, and related fields.

 ## News
-- 2022.4 I start I’m starting a new position as a Researcher at The University of Tokyo!
+- 2022.4 I’m starting a new position as a Researcher at The University of Tokyo!
 - 2022.3 I graduated from University of Tsukuba and got the Ph.D. degree.

 ## Publications